lejmr/docs-aws-ds-seamlessjoin/README.md

   END
 ```

-Similarly the deregistration process might look like this:
+Similarly, the deregistration process might look like this:

 ```
 procedure DeRegistration